MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer.md

 ## OneLake file explorer icons

-These OneLake file explorer icons are visible in Windows File Explorer and tell you the sync state of the file or folder.
+These OneLake file explorer icons appear in Windows File Explorer to indicate the sync state of the file or folder.

 | Icon | Icon description | Meaning |
 | --- | --- | ---|